 A; There are a lot of benefits to separating B2B and B2C communications.
 Mostly, they are generally two different types of email campaigns, so you wouldn’t expect B2B to flag your communications as spam, where B2C would be more inclined to take that approach versus unsubscribing from your email campaign.
 So yes, I feel that having a dedicated subdomain for each mail type is a good idea.
 Several email service providers (ESPs) have started to recommend and support the same.

 Q: Can you please explain why DMOs should set up DKIM, SPF, and DMARC when using an ESP?

-A: First, it would probably be best to define what each of these are:
+A: First, it would probably be best to define each of these: